 We are a team of talented professionals with a wide range of skills and experience.
 We look forward to working with you.

-Dr. Wei Tan is currently a Lecturer in Mechanical Engineering at Queen Mary University London.
-His research interests lie in the mechanics of composite materials and nanomaterials for energy storage.
-His research features the impact damage prediction and crashworthiness design of carbon fibre composites, manufacturing and modelling of carbon nanotube (CNT) polymer composites for supercapacitors.
+Dr. Wei Tan is currently a Lecturer (Assistant Professor) in Mechanical Engineering at Queen Mary University London.
+His research interests lie in the mechanics of (cellular) composite materials, impact and crush modelling and data-driven methods.
+His research features the impact damage prediction and crashworthiness design of carbon fibre composites, manufacturing and modelling of carbon nanotube (CNT) polymer composites for transport and energy sectors.

 Project title: 3D Printed Cellular Composites for Impact Mitigation or Crash Energy Absorption

 Group members: Gary KOH, Merrin Rose VARGHESE, Hirak KANSARA, John LUK

 3rd year UG students

 Mr. Kai Tan, MEng student.
 He worked with Dr. Wei Tan and Dr. Adam Boies.
 He investigated the properties of CNT materials and developing real-life applications for the material.